ababaian/VIRUSxDISCVRY/virus/hespivirus_rivalense.md

 We use the putative RdRp sequence from above.
 For BLASTP [23], we search against the nr database restricted to RNA viruses (taxid:2559587), and we set the maximum number target sequences to 1000.
 Filtering the candidates with >80% query coverage and >40% identity leaves 191 sequences (including the *H. rivalense* RdRp).
-We further remove entries with duplicate scientific names or named “ssRNA positive-strand virus sp.” and “Virgaviridae sp.”, tie-breaking by E score.
+We further remove entries with duplicate scientific names or named "ssRNA positive-strand virus sp." and "Virgaviridae sp.", tie-breaking by E score.
 On the remaining 81 sequences, we perform a multiple sequence alignment (MSA) using MUSCLE [24] and visualize the result below using Jalview [25].
 For visual clarity, we have trimmed the MSA to the *H. rivalense* RdRp palmprint and included only the top 19 BLASTP hits.
 The A, B, and C motifs of the *H. rivalense* palmprint are annotated in the last